huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_workload_plan_execution.md

 ---
-subcategory: "Data Warehouse Service (DWS)"
+subcategory: "GaussDB(DWS)"
 ---

 # huaweicloud_dws_workload_plan_execution

-Manages a DWS workload plan execution resource within HuaweiCloud.
+Manages a GaussDB(DWS) workload plan execution resource within HuaweiCloud.

 -> 1. Only one workload plan can be started for each cluster.
   <br/> 2.
 A workload plan must have at least two plan stages before it can be started.